wghglory/react-fundament/chapter05/chapter05.md

 Notice React **passes props to your function as the first argument** to the function so there is **no "this" keyword**.
 This is a lot **cleaner and makes creating React components more natural** since you're literally just making a function. **It's a good idea to try to use as many Stateless Functional Components as possible because then you have a good separation of presentational components vs other components.**

-# Seperate presentational components and container components
+# Separate presentational components and container components

 * write presentational components as stateless function components
 * write container components as class with state, pass state as prop into presentational components